The Sapphires (film): Plot

-The Sapphires are a success with the crowds, but infighting among the women threatens to tear the group apart: Gail acts as the group's overbearing matriarch; Cynthia begins a relationship with a member of their military escort in the aftermath of her break-up; Kay struggles with her multi-ethnic identity while being courted by an Army medic; and Julie is having difficulty processing the reality of war.
+The Sapphires are a success with the crowds, but infighting among the women threatens to tear the group apart: Gail acts as the group's overbearing matriarch; Cynthia begins a relationship with a member of their military escort in the aftermath of her break-up; Kay struggles with her multi-ethnic identity while being courted by an Army medic; and Julie has difficulty processing the reality of war.
 Dave and Gail begin to show feelings for each other, but his reckless behavior and a personal secret push Gail's patience to the limit.

 The group travels without military escort to a venue where a renowned U.S. talent scout will be in attendance, primarily to see Julie, the group's one great voice.
-Angered about these events, Cynthia vamps during the first show, drinking with some of the men, and is told by Gail she will not be allowed to go on again.
+Angry about these events, Cynthia vamps during the first show, drinking with some of the men, and is told by Gail she will not be allowed to go on again.
 Before the next show begins, Dave hands Gail her a letter and tells her to open it later; they are about to kiss when the base is attacked.
 After getting Gail and Cynthia to a helicopter, Dave goes back to find the others, and Gail sees him get shot.
-Kay and Julie are able to leave on the med-evac of Kay's boyfriend, where a dying White soldier makes a racist comment to Kay's boyfriend as he tries to attend to the White soldier's mortal wounds.
+Kay and Julie are able to leave on Kay's boyfriend's med-evac, where a dying white soldier makes a racist comment to Kay's boyfriend as he tries to attend to the white soldier's mortal wounds.

-Safely in Saigon, Gail reads Dave's letter and realizes he wanted to propose to her.
+Safely in Saigon, Gail reads Dave's letter and realizes that he wanted to propose to her.
 The women are asked to perform that evening following the assassination of Martin Luther King, Jr., with Gail singing lead in the aftermath of her loss.
 Kay's boyfriend arrives to take Gail to a local hospital where Dave is recovering.
-The Sapphires return to Australia and Gail and Dave announce to the family that they plan to marry.
+The Sapphires return to Australia and Gail and Dave announce to her family that they plan to marry.
 The Sapphires give a joyous performance for their friends and family in the yard of their home.

 Cast

-In addition, Tanika Lonesborough, Miah Madden, Nioka Brennan and Ava Jean Miller-Porter play the childhood versions of Gail, Julie, Kay and Cynthia, respectively, while Carlin Briggs plays the childhood Jimmy.
+Tanika Lonesborough, Miah Madden, Nioka Brennan and Ava Jean Miller-Porter also play Gail, Julie, Kay and Cynthia as children; and Carlin Briggs plays the childhood Jimmy.

 Historical basis

-There had been an all-female Australian Aboriginal singing group named The Sapphires in the 1960s, although originally there were three of them: Laurel Robinson (the mother of screenwriter Tony Briggs), Beverly Briggs, and her sister Naomi Mayers.
+There was an all-female Australian Aboriginal singing group named The Sapphires in the 1960s, although there were three members: Laurel Robinson (mother of screenwriter Tony Briggs), Beverly Briggs, and her sister Naomi Mayers.
 They performed at hotels, pubs, cabarets, clubs, parties, army barracks and universities around Melbourne.